lhtrung307/Java_Advance/test.md

-just the same way that I would loop through a list and actually figure out and actually apply the function to each item on that list this thing is is actually built on numpy which is designed for vector manipulation which means that loops are inherently inefficient that being said pandas will give you methods to loop through row by row if that's something you really want to do so for example it will provide you with an it arose method or inner tuples method which will give you essentially a set of things to loop through but it will be quite slow so over here I've basically created a blank new dictionary to feed our mileage into and I'm running through my rows within data frame it arose command and I'm just feeding it a set of coordinates and I'm running it calculating the distance between a particular set of coordinates and every single hotel and my data set if you're curious a particular set of coordinates happens to be the Brooklyn superhero supply in New York it's a fantastic place you should go there so now at this point we know that our function with it arose have taken 184 milliseconds we don't actually know whether that's slow or fast at this point right but all we know is that it took less than a second
+just the same way that I would loop through a list and actually figure out and actually apply the function to each item on that list.
+This thing is actually built on numpy which is designed for vector manipulation which means that loops are inherently inefficient.
+That being said pandas will give you methods to loop through row by row if that's something you really want to do so for example it will provide you with an iterrows method or inner tuples method which will give you essentially a set of things to loop through but it will be quite slow.
+So over here I've basically created a blank new dictionary to feed our mileage into and I'm running through my rows within data frame iterrows command and I'm just feeding it a set of coordinates and I'm running it calculating the distance between a particular set of coordinates and every single hotel in my data set.
+So now at this point we know that our function with iterrows have taken 184 milliseconds we don't actually know whether that's slow or fast at this point right but all we know is that it took less than a second.

+I guess that's good but we can try a different looping method a nicer way to have done this would have been to use apply which applies a function along a specified axis which is to say a set of rows or a set of columns and it's a lot more efficient than iterrows.
+It's much more optimized even though it's still looping through over and over again.
+Apply is best used only when there is no good way to actually vectorize your function.
+## Timing Looping with apply
-I guess that's good but we can try a different looping method a nicer way to have done this would have been to use apply which applies a function along a specified axis which is to say a set of rows or a set of columns and it's a lot more efficient than it arose it's much more optimized even though it's still looping through over and over again a platter is best used only when there is no good way to actually vectorize your function so let's try looking at that so over here I'm essentially having the function do the same saying it's applying the function to each individual row and it's comparing the distance from that hotel to a particular set of coordinates and it's running it through a row by row but just by swapping out apply for it arose I've gotten my run time down to 78 milliseconds by comparison to the 184 milliseconds that we saw before that's a two and a half times improvement for basically changing nothing about my function just changing the function that runs it and now if we look at the actual line profiler we can see what it's doing well uprize doing a lot of repetitive repetitive steps where you see that 100 1631 hits that's the apply function hitting the each individual row and doing the same set of things over and over and over again and if we could just get rid of that repetition we could make it run a lot faster and that's what vectorization actually does for our functions so what is vectorization well before we start talking about that let's take a step back and just talk about what it is that makes pandas so great the basic unit of pandas is an array so there's two sort of basic objects in pandas one is a series which is a one-dimensional array with axis labels so a series would be a column with a column with some labels on it for example or a data frame which is a two-dimensional array with labeled axes in other words that would be a table with column labels and row labels now vectorization is the process of performing operations on arrays instead of scalars in other words my vectorized operations are going to take my entire series and perform an operation on the entire saying simultaneously instead of running through it one single item at a time why would I want to do that well many pandas functions are actually built to operate that way they're built operate directly on a race so the built-in pandas some functions the string string processing they're all vectorize functions and they are inherently because of the inherent panda structure much faster than regular looping operations or trying to operate on one piece of the data frame at a time so let's look at how we would vectorize this function we actually don't need to do much all we've done is we've said we're going to grab our have a sine function we're still using the same set of coordinates
+I'm essentially having the
+function do the same saying it's applying the function to each individual row and it's comparing the distance from that hotel to a particular set of coordinates and it's running it through a row by row but just by swapping out apply for iterrows I've gotten my run time down to 78 milliseconds by comparison to the 184 milliseconds that we saw before that's a two and a half times improvement for basically changing nothing about my function just changing the function that runs it and now if we look at the actual line profiler we can see what it's doing well uprize doing a lot of repetitive steps where you see that 1631 hits that's the apply function hitting the each individual row and doing the same set of things over and over and over again and if we could just get rid of that repetition we could make it run a lot faster that's what vectorization actually does for our functions
+## Vectorization
+so what is vectorization well before we start talking about that let's take a step back and just talk about what it is that makes pandas so great the basic unit of pandas is an array so there's two sort of basic objects in pandas one is a series which is a one-dimensional array with axis labels so a series would be a column with some labels on it for example or a data frame which is a two-dimensional array with labeled axes in other words that would be a table with column labels and row labels.
+Now vectorization is the process of performing operations on arrays instead of scalars in other words my vectorized operations are going to take my entire series and perform an operation on the entire saying simultaneously instead of running through it one single item at a time.
+Why would I want to do that well many pandas functions are actually built to operate that way they're built operate directly on arrays.
+So the built-in pandas some functions the string processing they're all vectorize functions and they are inherently because of the inherent panda structure much faster than regular looping operations or trying to operate on one piece of the data frame at a time so let's look at how we would vectorize this function.
+We actually don't need to do much all we've done is we've said we're going to grab our have a sine function we're still using the same set of coordinates